ahalfpen727/CheatSheets/README.md

 The cheat sheets make it easy to learn about and use some of our favorite packages.
 They are published in their respective PDF versions here: https://www.rstudio.com/resources/cheatsheets/, some are also available in the RStudio IDE under Help-Cheatsheets.

-This repository contains the source Apple Keynote files or the current, archived and translated versions.

 The cheat sheets use the creative commons copyright.
 Please see the LICENSE document for more details.

-## Translations

-If you wish to contribute to this effort by translating a cheat sheet, please feel free to use the source Keynote file.
-To submit a translation, please use a Pull Request via GitHub or email it to us at [info@rstudio.com](mailto:info@rstudio.com) with the subject "Translated Cheatsheet".

 ## Tips for making a new cheat sheet

 Keep these tips in mind when creating a new cheat sheet:

 1. RStudio cheat sheets are hosted at https://github.com/rstudio/cheatsheets.
 You can submit new cheat sheets to the repository with a pull request.

-1. The files `keynotes/0-template.key` and `powerpoints/0-template.ppt` are official templates that contain some helpful tips.

-    > Tip.
-You may find it easier to create a new cheat sheet by duplicating the most recent Keynote / Powerpoint cheat sheet.

 1. The cheat sheets are not meant to be text documents.
 Ideally, they are scannable visual aids that use layout and visual mnemonics to help people zoom into the functions they need.
 As an analogy, think of a cheat sheet as more like a well organized computer menu bar that leads you to a command than a manual that documents each command.